Back to Blog

 A survey of multi-location operators found that 62.6% still rely on manually checking native review platforms — logging into Google, then Yelp, then Facebook, for each location, one at a time.
 With 10 locations across 3 platforms, that is 30 separate logins.
 Every day.

-The 4 Pillars of Multi-Location Reputation
+What Are the 4 Pillars of Multi-Location Reputation?

 1